JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

    ![Create script definition module](script-deps-module-definition.png){width=800}

 5. In the module's `build.gradle(.kts)` file, remove the `version` of the Kotlin Gradle plugin.
-You already have it in the root project's build script.
+It is already in the root project's build script.

 6. Repeat steps 3, 4, and 5 one more time to create a module for the scripting host.